- What to Know about Buying Rental Property

 Over time that $500 window fix could end up costing you a lot more.

 Shop around for the best deal.
 Most insurance quotes are just an arbitrary number.
 Companies vary dramatically for the same coverage.

 Ask to know what you are paying for.

 You won’t get white-glove service – it doesn’t exist.
 Simply look at how much they get paid.

 However, you can find people with strong communication skills and an online system to track costs that will keep the stress off your back.
 Some questions to ask potential management companies are:

 - What are the terms of the agreement?

 - How much do they charge you to find a tenant or resign a lease?

-- When work is necessary will they run the point and handle it for you?
-How much extra do they charge for that stuff?
+- When work is necessary, will they run point and handle it for you?
+How much extra do they charge for that?

 When it comes to management fees, 10% is pretty standard.
-If there is any way to reduce the fee, take it.
+If there is any way to reduce the charge, take it.
 Negotiate lease signing fees.
-If you act like a big fish and they will treat you like one.
+If you act like a big fish, they will treat you like one.

 ExcaliburHomes in Atlanta GA started us at 8%, a fee pre-negotiated by Roofstock.